 - What experiences (not necessarily, work related) have lead you to believe that you could work with people in a helping capacity?

 - Briefly describe your academic and professional goals as a Counselor (include your employment objectives).

 The School Counseling specialty licensure area offered at our EPP has been approved by the West Virginia Board of Education.
 The West Virginia Department of Education organizes and monitors the approval process for new licensure areas and changes to existing licensure areas offered through a preparation program.
-The Educator Preparation Provider (EPP) at WVU is currently accredited by the National Council for Accreditation of Teacher Education (NCATE) and is a Council for the Accreditation of Educator Preparation (CAEP) eligible provider.
+The Educator Preparation Provider (EPP) at WVU is currently accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 WVU is fully accredited by the Higher Learning Commission.